KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-birthdays by amitchone](https://github.com/amitchone/MMM-birthdays)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. No image found.

 ### [MMM-bitcoin by valmassoi](https://github.com/valmassoi/MMM-bitcoin)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-bitcoin-portfolio by jeroenpeters1986](https://github.com/jeroenpeters1986/MMM-bitcoin-portfolio)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-Bixi by nictruong](https://github.com/nictruong/MMM-Bixi)

 1. `package.json` issue: No description
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `"node-fetch"` in file `BIXIFetcher.js`: Replace it with built-in fetch.
 5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.